bibhutirajbhandari/Bibhuti_Portfolio/README.md

 # Portfolio

 Hi, I am **Bibhuti**! <br>
-I'm a Web and App Development enthusiast who's also interested in AI.
+I'm a Web and App Development enthusiast

 # [Project 1: Project Title Generator](https://github.com/bibhutirajbhandari/Project-Title-Generator)
 * Created a tool that generates random titles for an inspo on CSS projects